50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The text-overflow property in CSS3 is used to specify how text should be displayed when it overflows its containing element.
 It accepts values like ellipsis, clip, and string, allowing for the truncation of text with an ellipsis (…) or clipping of overflow text.
+This property is useful for handling overflow scenarios in layouts where space is limited, ensuring that text content is presented neatly and does not break the design.

 74. Explain the concept of CSS specificity and how it is calculated.